benmvp/slides/2020/flashback/webdev.md

 </div>

 NOTES:
-- To make a "pod" with rounded corners I would cut it up into a 3x3 grid
+- Back then, to make a "pod" with rounded corners...
+  * I would cut it up into a 3x3 grid
-- The corners would be the rounder corners exported from Photoshop or equivalent
+- The corners would be the rounder cornerimages exported from Photoshop or equivalent
   * `blue-top-left-5px.gif`, `gray-bottom-right-5px.gif`, etc
   * Web didn't support it, so we had to resort to images
 - And what HTML element did we use to build this?